 For general inquiries, story ideas, or if you are interested in becoming a contributor, email thehillishome [at] gmail.com *replace [at] with @

 Claudia Holwill is a marketing and social media professional whose passion for food and love for the city got her started on her first blog, brunch and the city.
 A Hill native (pictured on the left at age four in the park next to Eastern Market) who returned to her home town after escaping to New York for college used an unexpected “early retirement” (aka layoffs in a tough job market) as an opportunity to get more involved with neighborhood organizations and events.
-After returning to full-time employment at a PR firm working in digital public affairs and marketing, she vowed to keep working with her favorite local groups, and to continue to contribute to The Hill is Home with the Hill Buzz series and whatever else she can make time for.
-She also continues to volunteer for CHAMPS and Barracks Row Main Street.
+Claudia now runs her own digital PR and marketing firm, Claudia Holwill Marketing, where she works with a number of local businesses.
 You can contact Claudia at ClaudiaTheHillIsHome [at] gmail [dot] com

 Kate McFadden, a web professional “in transition,” got her first writing assignments “years ago” from the county weekly Powhatan Today — as hyperlocal as you get in central Virginia.
 After discovering the absence of a community blog on Capitol Hill, Kate decided it was time to turn her love of the ‘hood into a resume-enhancing and community-building activity, and TheHillisHome.com was born.
 As much time as Kate spends in the paint store at Frager’s, and at Port City Java, you’d think she was drawing a hyperlocal salary.
 You can contact Kate at KateTheHillisHome [at] gmail [dot] com.